 Learning and teaching methods used on the programme vary according to the subject matter and level of the module.
-The programme is structured around core study themes that are introduced, developed and enhanced via individual modules over the programme.
-Clinical/Practice training and education occurs in your employers' organisation.
+The programme is structured around six key study themes that are introduced, developed and enhanced via individual modules over the three-year programme.
+In addition, clinical/Practice training and education occurs in your employers' organisation.

-Radiographic practical skills are taught both synchronously and asynchronously and are reinforced both by the Practice Education team in the workplace and the in-situ days on the Keele campus in the Darwin Suite and the Jack Ashley Digital Health Hub.
-In the clinical setting apprentices work with designated clinical/practice educators and are also supported by visiting tutors from the School.
+Radiographic practical skills are taught both synchronously and asynchronously and are reinforced by both the Practice Education Team and the in-situ days on the Keele campus in the Darwin Suite and the Jack Ashley Digital Health Hub.
+This will also be supported by on-the-job learning in your workplace.
+In the clinical setting apprentices work with designated clinical/practice educators/assessors and are also supported by visiting tutors from the School.
 This ensures integration of academic learning and clinical practice.
-There will also be at least three tripartite meetings a year with your line manager, academic team and you (the apprentice).
+There will also be at least four tripartite meetings a year with your line manager, academic team and you (the apprentice).